 Dublin is one of only seven cities in the world with the designation of UNESCO: City of Literature.

 The sought-after accolade was bestowed by the Director General of UNESCO and recognises Dublin’s cultural profile and its international standing as a city of literary excellence.

 The application for designation as a UNESCO City of Literature, part of the UNESCO Creative Cities Network was initiated and led by the city library service.
 Through the Creative Cities Network, UNESCO recognises that cities are "increasingly playing a vital role in harnessing creativity for economic and social development" and "connecting cities can mobilise this potential for global impact".

 UNESCO City of Literature is a permanent title which aims to create synergies between cities of the same designation as well as encouraging cultural diversity.
-Edinburgh, Melbourne, Iowa City, Reykjavik and Norwich also have the designation.
+Edinburgh, Melbourne, Iowa City, Reykjavik, Norwich and Krakow also have the designation.